Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Name Change

-How to Change Name Legally in India?
-Gazette Name Change
+How to Change Your Name Legally in India?

-Long gone are the days when you had to physically visit the Civil lines office for publishing your name in the official gazette.
+Long gone are the days when you had to physically visit the Civil Lines office to publish your name in the official gazette.
 Today, you can easily do it online.
-This article will walk you through the entire procedure.
+This article will walk you through the entire procedure of how to change your name legally in India.

 For various reasons, one can change their name in India following strict rules and regulations.
 Individual name change in India, involves a few strict legal processes set by the government, like filing applications with relevant agencies to ensure the change is legitimate and not for fraudulent purposes.
 Similarly, businesses seeking to change their names must comply with government regulations and ensure the new name doesn’t violate trademarks or mislead consumers.
 Even changes to place names, like cities or streets, require government approval, often involving public consultations to gather community input.
 Overall, the government ensures name changes are conducted transparently, lawfully, and in the public interest.
 Here, you will read everything about how to change your name legally in India, and what other actions are needed before you get to publish your name in Gazette India online.